critterandguitari/Organelle_Manual/manual.md

 # 1. Organelle Concepts

+Again, welcome to the world of Organelle!
+As this instrument can work for people in many different ways and at multiple depths of operation, let us begin by getting a few ideas straight, starting with the most obvious question...

 ## 1.1 What is this pretty thing?

-Again, welcome to the world of Organelle!
-As this instrument can work for people in many different ways and at multiple depths of operation, let us begin by getting a few ideas straight, starting with the most obvious question"¦

 ------------------------------------------------------------------------